pankajsoni19/SwiftBert/README.md

 Erlang Bert serializer/deserializer library for Swift 3.0

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+You can read more about the BERT encoding at [Erlang Bert](http://erlang.org/doc/apps/erts/erl_ext_dist.html)

 ## Requirements